 Mobile service centres travel to rural and regional communities to provide people with information and access to government services.

-Is an income support payment that helps give seniors an adequate standard of living in retirement.
+Provides an income support payment that helps give seniors an adequate standard of living in retirement.

 The Assistance for Isolated Children Scheme helps parents and guardians with the extra costs of educating their children.

-The Australian Childhood Immunisation Register is a national register that records vaccinations given to children under seven years of age.
+A national register that records vaccinations given to children under seven years of age.

 Reduces the cost of private health insurance for people who are eligible for Medicare and are members of certain private health funds.